+•

 Description The ADCP measures the relative current direction and current speed in the water column under the travelling ship with the help of the Doppler effect.

-Subsequently a conversion into absolute values occu with the data of the external GPS position sensor and the compass heading being incorporated.
+Subsequently a conversion i the data of the external GPS compass heading being inco -

-There are two systems on I kHz (OS38) and Ocean Su 75 kHz appliance is installe 38 kHz appliance is used ir an installation angle of 0°. rveyor 75 kHz (OS75).
-The ed at a fixed angle of 45°, the
+(OS38) and Ocean Surveyor appliance is installed at a fix bard: Ocean Surveyor 38 kHz 75 kHz (OS75).
+The 75 kHz ed angle of 45°, the 38 kHz rographic shaft at an installation

 Manufacturer Teledyne RD Instruments

-Working frequence cies
+Working frequend cies

 Frequency Range Installation position of the transducer

 38 kHz up to 1,000 m Sounding shaft

 75 kHz up to 400 m At rib 125

 Note

-i The use of the other devices in the sounding shaft is restricted while the 38 kHz converter is being used.
-Both transducers can be operated at the same time.
+The use of the other devices in the sounding shaft is restricted while the 38 kHz converter is being used. sed.

+Both trans sducers can be operated at the same time.

 Location operating appliance ADCP-PC in the computer room

 Data storage on PC

-Software VmDas (Teledyne RD Instruments)
+Software VmDas (Teledyne RD Instru ments)